manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 We've mentioned it in places and now we are finally going to look at it in greater detail — **state** and the so-called **lifecycle methods**.

-As mentioned in the previous chapter, components can hold their own **state**, manage and change it.
+As mentioned in the previous chapter, components can: hold, manage, and change their own **state**.
 But **If the state within a component changes, it always triggers a re-render of the component**.
-This behavior _can_ be avoided by opting for `PureComponent` as we've learned in the previous chapter which might be useful in some cases.
+This behavior _can_ be avoided by opting for a `PureComponent` as we've learned in the previous chapter, which might be useful in some cases.
 The foundational logic remains though.
 A state change leads to a re-render of a component and all of its children, except from those cases in which the children are actually a `PureComponent` or its call is surrounded by a `React.memo()` call.

 Relying on state to change our interface is extremely useful.
-It means that we do not need to rely on manually calling `ReactDOM.render()` to update our interface and that components manage their re-renders independently.
+It means that we do not need to rely on manually calling `ReactDOM.render()` to update our interface, and that components manage their own re-renders independently.

 State is tightly connected to the so-called **lifecycle methods.** These comprise a number of optional methods which can be called at different times and for different uses cases in **class components**.
 For example, there are **lifecycle methods** for when a component is first mounted, if a component receives new props or if the state within a component changes.